 Education Crisis in Kenya

 An overwhelming lack of quality education in Kenya is devastating children, hindering their development, and destroying their dreams for a better future.
 Most rural schools have no electricity or running water, few textbooks, and no technology.
 Student to teacher ratios average 59:1 across the nation, and teachers spend just over 2 hours per day on classroom instruction.
-Harsh corporal punishment techniques remain the standard for maintaining classroom order in most schools.
+Harsh corporal punishment techniques remain commonplace in many schools across Kenya.

 A recent random sampling of Maai Mahiu private and public schools near Cornerstone showed the average student to teacher ratio for 6 classes was 87:1.